 Senior Unsecured Debt

 Unsecured term loans and/or debt securities may also be used to finance an acquisition.
 Investment grade facilities are normally unsecured, while non-investment grade facilities will often include one or more secured debt instruments.
-In European acquisition financing, there will often be a tranche of secured debt instruments, with a tranche of unsecured debt instruments (usually issued by a parent company of the secured debt issuer) also proposed to be issued.
-In European acquisition financing, "unsecured" debt instruments are often still secured on a subordinated basis on minimal security (eg, share pledges) and are party to the intercreditor agreement.

 Senior Subordinated Debt